 - viii.
-In our opinion and according to the information and explanation given to us the Company has not defaulted in repayment of loans or borrowings to a financial institution, bank and government.
-The Company has not issued any debentures. - iv.
-The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
-Accordingly, clause 3 (ix) of the Order is not applicable in all these respects. - x.
+The Company has not defaulted in repayment of loans or borrowings to any bank or financial institution or government during the year.
+The Company did not have any outstanding debentures during the year. - ix.
+The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - x.
 According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi.
-In our opinion and according to the information and explanations give to us, the Company has paid /provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - xii.
+In our opinion and according to the information and explanations give to us, the Company has paid /provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act. - xii.
 In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
 Accordingly, Clause 3(xii) of the Order is not applicable. - xiii.
-According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with the Section 177 and 188 of the Companies Act, 2013 where applicable and the details of transactions with the related parties have been disclosed in the standalone financial statements as required by applicable Indian Accounting Standard. - xiv.
-According the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - xv.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, clause 3(xv) of the Order is not applicable. - xvi.
-The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with the Section 177 and 188 of the Act where applicable and the detail transactions with the related parties have been disclosed in the Standalone Financial statements as required by applicable Indian Accounting Standard. - xiv.
+According the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) of the Order are not applicable to the Company and, not commented upon. - xv.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him as referred to in Section 192 of the Act. - xvi.
+According to the information and explanations provided to us, the provisions of Section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.